 For Tomberg, the Holy Alliance was a failed step in the right direction …

 The same theme will continue in the Hermetic works with an admittedly brief defense of the Crusades, as well as a lengthier advocacy of at least the essential structures of Christendom.
-(A further hint of what I mean by the latter can be found here).
+(A further glimpse of what I mean by the latter can be found here).

 This is not my aim for the moment.
 My point is really to do with how very seriously Tomberg took world degeneration.